russross/blackfriday/mmark2rfc.md

 There is also [titleblock.pl](https://raw.githubusercontent.com/miekg/mmark/master/convert/titleblock.pl) which can be given an [@RFC7328] `template.xml` file and will output a TOML titleblock, that can be used as a starting point.

+AS> Yes, this uses pandoc and Perl.. why?
+Becasue if mmark could parse the file by itself, there wasn't much AS> of problem.
+Two things are holding this back: mmark cannot parse definition lists with empty spaces and AS> there isn't renderer that can output markdown syntax.

 For now the mmark parser will not get any features that makes it backwards compatible with pandoc2rfc.